 Arsenic in water can be removed at the point of entry into the home by installing tanks filled with arsenic specific resin that captures the arsenic before it can get into the home’s water supply.
 Point of use systems for drinking water can use reverse osmosis technology to effectively remove arsenic as well.
 Speak to a water treatment professional to decide which system is right for you.

-H2O Care is an established full service water filtration and testing organization, originally formed in 1989, with offices in Hudson & Middleton, MA.
-See our published articles on common regional water problems in Water Technology Magazines by going to our website, http://h2ocare.com.
-Contact us at email@example.com or call us at 800-539-1100.
+H2O Care is an established full service water filtration and testing organization, originally formed in 1989, with offices in Stow & Middleton, MA.
+See our published articles in Water Technology Magazines at http://h2ocare.com.
+Contact us at firstname.lastname@example.org or 800-539-1100.